AP® Exam Frequently Asked Questions

 Students do not need admission tickets to enter the AP® Exam testing facilities.
 However, each student does need a CURRENT picture id, such as a school ID or a driver’s license.
 Without picture ID students will not be allowed to enter the room.

 What may I bring with me to the exam room?

 Students may not bring into the exam room any type of backpack or bag, including purses.
 No study guides or materials are allowed.
 No cell phones, smartwatches or electronic communication devices are allowed.
 No iPads, iPods or MP3 players are allowed.
 No highlighters are allowed.
 Students may not bring bottled water/drinks or food to the testing room.
 (See Test Site Regulations for more information.)
 Students MUST bring a current picture ID, pencils, pens in blue or black ink, and a calculator if applicable.

 How do I figure out where my exam will be administered?

 Information on testing locations are posted on “Where do I report for a test?” on this site and open the file posted there as of late April.
 Location information is listed based on the alphabetical order of the exams.

 Nearly all AP® exams are hosted at the Del Mar Fairgrounds.
 It is the student/parent responsibility to plan for transportation and arrive on time for check in and exam start times.

 When do I need to report to the testing room?

-For morning exams, students need to report to the testing room at 7:30am.
-For afternoon exams students need to report to the testing room beginning at 11:45 a.m. and no later than 12:00pm.
-We encourage students to be on time for check in since there is identification information that must be completed before testing can begin which adds additional time to the testing time.
+For morning exams, students need to report to the testing room at 7:30am and the exam will begin at 8:00am.
+For afternoon exams students need to report to the testing room beginning at 12:01pm and the exam will begin at 12:30pm.

 How do I know when the exam is?
 How do I know how long the exam is?